Gasworks: Gasholder

 The gas holder or gasometer was a tank used for storage of the gas and to maintain even pressure in distribution pipes.
 The gas holder usually consisted of an upturned steel bell contained within a large frame that guided it as it rose and fell depending on the amount of gas it contained.

+Types of gases produced

+The following gases were produced in gas plants, among other things: